How to Pack For a Swim Meet

 Related Article: 15 Ways to Extend the Life of Your Tech Suit

-Save yourself the panic and frustration, and keep a spare cap on hand.
+Save yourself the panic and frustration, and keep a spare cap (or two) on hand.

 Related Article: Your Quick Guide to Swim Caps

-Make sure the goggles you pack are meet appropriate.
-In that they won’t fall off during a start or leak during a race.
+Make sure your goggles won’t fall off during a start or leak during a race.
 Always do a test start with your goggles if you’re not sure.
 Or, if they’re a new set of goggles

 While on the subject of goggles, you should also have spare goggle parts.
 This can come in the form of extra goggle straps and nose pieces.